-This award is presented on an annual basis to a UPEI student entering third or fourth year, who, in the judgement of the Admissions, Scholarship, and Degree Committee, is a wellrounded individual who has made a contribution to the community and/or student life.
+This award is presented on an annual basis to a UPEI student entering third or fourth year, who, in the judgement of the Admissions, Scholarship, and Degree Committee, is a well-rounded individual who has made a contribution to the community and/or student life.
 Candidates must be in good academic standing and indicate through a letter of application and two references how they fulfill the criteria.
-The deadline for this award is mid-February and application forms are available from the Registrar's Office in early January.
+Application forms are available from the Registrar's Office in early May/